andrewaddo/awsbaseline/content/security/IAM/_index.md

 **Enable MFA**

-For extra security, we recommend that you require multi-factor authentication (MFA) for all users in your account.
-With MFA, users have a device that generates a response to an authentication challenge.
-Both the user's credentials and the device-generated response are required to complete the sign-in process.
-If a user's password or access keys are compromised, your account resources are still secure because of the additional authentication requirement.
+Wwe recommend that you require multi-factor authentication (MFA) for all users in your account.

+Set up a [multi-factor authentication (MFA) device] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_configure-api-require.html) to protect access keys that have only API access.
+Using MFA can also help fine-tune which API commands require an MFA token to proceed.

+If you suspect that a password or access key pair has been exposed:

+* [Rotate all access key pairs] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_RotateAccessKey)

+* [Change your root user password] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_change-root.html)

+Watch the video below to understand more about MFA

+{{< youtube id="A3AObXBJ4Lw" >}}

 You can find a comprehensive list in this [documentation] (https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) and we recommend that you enforce them.

-{{< youtube id="ZaxCLDZgZBo&list=PLhr1KZpdzukf2K67aldy_A1pAC-SkpPWz&index=4&t=1s" >}}

 ## Setting Up AWS IAM

-Now that you have a better understanding of the concepts, let us set it up!

 Setting IAM is quick and easy as you will see in the video below: